-Without question this year was something few Tiger fans have ever experienced in their lives, an LSU team attempting to live up to the hype of coming off of a National Championship
+Without question this year was something few Tiger fans have ever experienced in their lives, an LSU team attempting to live up to the hype of coming off of a National Championship season.

-identify the position players the Tigers lost and the ones both the Trojans and Sooners were able to retain fairly easily.
+But anyone should be able to identify the position players the Tigers lost and the ones both the Trojans and Sooners were able to retain fairly easily.

 That being said, LSU was a

 heartbeat away from defeating the current No. 3 team in the nation on the

 had gone differently in the Tigers' one-point loss to

 Both midterm and final grades were turned in this season following a jaw-dropping performance by fifth-year senior Marcus Randall.